Glutamine Peptides in Protein Supplement Powders

-The benefits of supplementing with the amino acid L-glutamine are well known and discussed in greater detail here.
+The benefits of supplementing with the amino acid L-glutamine are well known and discussed in greater detail in our article about glutamine in bodybuilding.
 Moreover, glutamine peptides have certain advantages over L-glutamine in that they are absorbed more readily by different mechanisms in the intestines.

 Whey protein is naturally high in glutamine and you can read about the benefits of whey protein and the different grades of whey in our article 'The Complete Guide to Whey Protein Supplements in Health & Fitness'.
 However, for the past few years, the price of whey has gradually crept up and up meaning that the most fundamental of our supplements has actually become one of the most expensive of our supplements.
 This has led to companies trying to find ways to bring down the price of protein so as to make it more affordable for the consumer and to make better profit margins available than the rubbish margins manufacturers, wholesalers and retailers are getting from whey supplement sales.

 One thing companies have been doing is formulating and launching more protein blends and then marketing these as their primary protein product.
 Using a blend of protein sources like soya, wheat, pea, milk as well as whey has been a way of keeping the protein content of the product high – often as much as 80-85% – and manufacturing costs down.
 There are advantages of using whey protein, but for most of us off-season bodybuilders, recreational gym-goers and sports enthusiasts, a good quality protein blend is perfectly sufficient.